aoddev232/FinalYearProject/README.md

 # FinalYearProject
-##  FYP - Using Artificial Intelligence to prevent traffic congestion in Dublin.
+## Can artificial intelligence reduce traffic congestion in cities?
-The capabilities of humans executing complex tasks is rapidly being overtaken by artificial intelligence and machine learning.
-Conventional traffic light systems that are currently in place are inefficient and in many cases, generate more traffic congestion and they resolve.
-In my final year project, I will aim to address these challenges by comparing and contrasting various traffic congestion control systems that can be implemented using artificial intelligence and machine learning by focusing on increasing throughput, safety and efficiency.
-This is especially important because the number of autonomous vehicles is increasing faster year after year.
-By researching and constructing different AI approaches to this issue, I can answer the question of “Can Artificial Intelligence Reduce Traffic Congestion in Cities” myself, reinforced by my own research, statistics, implementations, simulations and conclusions.
+Conventional traffic light systems that are currently in place are inefficient and, in many cases, generate more traffic congestion than they resolve.
+In this final year project, I address these challenges by developing a traffic flow and congestion prediction model by implementing a Long-Short-Term Memory Neural Network (LSTM), focusing on increasing throughput, safety, and efficiency.
+This research is particularly significant given the rapidly increasing presence of autonomous vehicles on our roads each year.

+This repository contains comprehensive documentation and source code for the project, including, but not limited to:
+- The datasets used to train the prediction model, supplied by South Dublin City Council (SDCC)
+- Data Analysis Phase
+- Data Preprocessing Procedure
+- Building, training, and comparing 81 LSTM neural network traffic flow prediction models
+- Collection and presentation of results
+- The final report paper in PDF format